 "I took a gap year after graduating from PPLE, in which I travelled through China for two months and worked as a social worker the rest of the year.
 I’m very happy to have taken this time, as that year gave me the time to figure out exactly which master I wanted to do.
-I now follow the master Public Policy, at Sciences Po in Paris, with a specialisation in Social Policy & Social Innovation.
-In my course I focus mainly on the increasing social equity concerns in the field of education, employment and well-being."
+I am now enrolled in the Master's Public Policy, at Sciences Po in Paris, with a specialisation in Social Policy & Social Innovation.
+In my programme, I focus mainly on the increasing social equity concerns in the field of education, employment and well-being."

 Response towards your PPLE degree

 "My current university, Sciences Po, has quite a broad and multidisciplinary bachelor program itself.
 On top of that my Master's programme is also very interdisciplinary.
 As a result, Sciences Po really seemed to appreciate this side of PPLE.
 An additional advantage was that PPLE’s official language of instruction is English.
 Thanks to this, Sciences Po didn’t have any additional language requirements for me to meet, which made the application process a bit less stressful."

 "For me it took time to figure out what exactly I wanted to do after PPLE.
 Taking a gap year and going abroad helped me realise that the topics that interest me the most were already very present in my daily life.
 As it worked for me, I’d advise new students to start by evaluating all the options you have.
 Would you like to study abroad?
 Research or practice-oriented?
 Multidisciplinary or specialised?
 You can already start answering these questions without knowing the exact area you want to go into.
 Then once you figure that last bit out, you’ll be ready to go."